onlyoneaman/minidev-tools/components/about/url-encoder.md

 Yes, this URL encoder is safe & secure.
 We do not save any of your data in server.
 Neither the data is visible to any 3rd party.

 How to decode URL encoded string?
-To decode URL encoded string use this mini tools URL decoder online
+To decode URL encoded string use this minidev.tools URL decoder online